Careers Education, Information, Advice & Guidance (CEIAG) at EOTAS Swindon

 At EOTAS Swindon we pride ourselves in going beyond the Government’s Statutory Guidance.
 All pupils at the non-medical centres have opportunities to engage in Career activities from Year 7 through to Year 11.

 Programmes within the Curriculum are planned and delivered based on the needs of the students, raising aspirations and providing them with the tools and information to make informed decisions about their futures.

 Transition to Post-16 Education, Training or Employment With Training

-Work Experience is an opportunity for pupils to engage in an adult environment in order to aid with the decision making process of their future pathways.
-Pupils experience the world of work in order to progress, develop life skills in preparation for the future, develop self-awareness, self-esteem and self-confidence.
+Work Experience is an opportunity for students to engage in an adult environment in order to aid with the decision making process of their future pathways.
+Students experience the world of work in order to progress, develop life skills in preparation for the future, and develop self-awareness, self-esteem and self-confidence.
 The Work Experience Programme has proved that it can increase a motivated attitude to education and raise aspirations along with developing positive relationships with peers and adults in formal settings and encourages tolerance, respect and sensitivity to the needs and values of others.

 Resources and Links